-Most U.S. real estate markets are booming here in 2017.
+Most U.S. real estate markets are booming.
 Yet I own apartment buildings in a city where there’s a recession, and it’s hurting me.

 Wherever you’re investing in real estate, it will face a future economic downturn sometime, so there’s a lesson in this for you.

 First – how could I be the one invested in a “down” market?
 Aren’t I the one always talking about how in real estate investing, the geographic market is even more important than the property?

 Well, thankfully I’m invested in multiple U.S. cities for diversification.
 Most real estate investors only invest in their home market.
 That’s riskier than you know.

 Chances are that you aren’t invested in my hometown income property market of Anchorage, Alaska like I am.
 With a population of 300,000, it’s the United States’ northernmost city of that size.
 Anchorage is in an economic recession.